dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">Desktop virtualisation</mark> is a technology which enables detachment of the user state, the Operating System (OS), and the applications from endpoint devices.

 Enables organisations to host and centrally manage desktops.
-Desktops run as virtual machines within the data centre and accessed over a network
+Desktops run as virtual machines within the data centre and are accessed over a network

-<mark style="background: #BABD00;">Desktop virtualization benefits:</mark>
+<mark style="background: #BABD00;">Desktop virtualisation benefits:</mark>
 - Flexibility of access due to enablement of thin clients
 - Improved data security
 - Simplified data backup and PC maintenance